 The composition of the IRB is also dictated by regulation.
-Each IRB must have at least five members with varying backgrounds to promote complete and adequate review of research activities commonly conducted by the organization.
+Each organization must ensure the IRB has at least five members with varying backgrounds to promote complete and adequate review of research activities commonly conducted by the organization.
 The IRB shall be sufficiently qualified through the experience, expertise, and diversity of the members, including consideration of race, gender, and cultural backgrounds and sensitivity to issues such as community attitudes, to promote respect for its advice and counsel in safeguarding the rights and welfare of human subjects.